 Photo Facial Side Effects and Risks

-IPL photo-rejuvenation is non-invasive,, and FDA cleared.
-The treatments prove to be safe and effective for most skin types. * Photofacial side effects are rare.
+IPL photo-rejuvenation is non-invasive, and FDA cleared.
+The treatments prove safe and effective on most skin types. * Photofacial side effects are rare.
 You may, however, experience some mild swelling or redness.
-Any side effectwill dissipate within hours of the treatment.
+Side effects dissipate within hours of the treatment.
 Patients can apply makeup after their treatment.

-It notes that veins may appear slightly redder for 2 to 3 days after.
-Also, brown spots or freckles may appear darker for up to a week following.
-During your consultation, your specialist will discuss this in detail with you to help you understand the side effects and risks.
+After treating vascular irregularities, veins may appear slightly redder for 2 to 3 days.
+Also, brown spots or freckles may appear darker for up to a week following treatment.
+During your consultation, your specialist will discuss this in detail.

-Photofacials Near Me
+Photofacial Near Me

-Rejuvenate your skin’s appearance and get younger, healthy-looking skin with a Photofacial from Bella Vita Med Spa.
+Rejuvenate your appearance and get younger, healthy-looking skin with a Photofacial from Bella Vita Med Spa.
 We are a top skin and laser spa in Hinsdale, IL.
 Call us at ( 630) 432-9333 or sign up online to book your complimentary consultation.